-As a result, our ability to walk, avoid falls, and injuries decrease significantly, leading to hospitalizations or the need for in-home care.
+As a result, our ability to walk, avoid falls and injuries decrease significantly, leading to hospitalizations or the need for in-home care.
 Adults who fall into this population also tend to accumulate more fat mass during this time.
 But, new research is showing there may be a way to combat this.

-By following a DASH-like diet, participants significantly changed their body composition: Body Weight Decreased by an Average of 5.7 kg; BMI Measurements Decreased by an Average of 1.9 kg/mg
+By following a DASH-like diet, participants significantly changed their body composition: Body Weight Decreased by an Average of 5.7 kg; BMI Measurements Decreased by an Average of 1.9 kg/mg.

 ; Waist Measurements Decreased by an Average of 4.7 cm; Hip Measurements Decreased by an Average of 4 cm; Body Fat Percentage Decreased by an Average of 2.5%; Abdominal Fat Mass Decreased by an Average of 4.2 kg; Fat-Free Mass Decreased by an Average of 1.5 kilograms; Lean Body Mass Decreased by an Average of 2 kilograms; Total Body Water Decreased by an Average of 1 kg

 However, this study did have some limitations.
 The lack of a comparison group makes it difficult to evaluate this DASH-like diet to either the DASH diet or any different dietary pattern.
-Moreover, as all of the participants in this study were sedentary and obese, physical activities beyond activities of daily living were not monitored.
+Moreover, as all of the participants in this study were sedentary and obese, physical activities beyond daily living activities were not monitored.

 While these findings are promising, it is always important to consult with your doctor and dietician before switching to a new diet.
-Check out: how to diet to get rid of a fatty liver.

 Perry, C. A., Van Guilder, G. P., Kauffman, A., & Hossain, M. (2020).
 A Calorie-Restricted DASH Diet Reduces Body Fat and Maintains Muscle Strength in Obese Older Adults.
 Nutrients, 12(1), 102.